hoopdev/ktaga-lab/README.md

 - uv (recommended)
 - Docker (for analysis only)

 Docker can be used for only data analysis tasks.
-For experiment setup, you need to install the dependencies using pip or Poetry.
+For experiment setup, you need to install the dependencies using pip or uv.

 ## Setup